vobarian/tfbuilder/README.md

 config.resource.aws_s3_bucket.my_bucket = secureS3Bucket(/* params */)
 ```

+`Configuration` has a `merge` method to combine two Configurations.
 If your function produces multiple objects, you could pass a
 Configuration as a parameter and mutate it in the function, but
 APIs are usually cleaner if they do not mutate the parameters.